hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_distant_planet_with_a_unique_c0d48fb3-16ac-4653-b5c7-7c1fab788362-0_0.content.md

 ## Contact Us

 Do you have any questions, comments, or suggestions?
 We'd love to hear from you!
-Feel free to contact us at [email protected] and we'll get back to you as soon as possible.
+Feel free to contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---